favour-design/Animal-Cards/README.md

   Animal-Cards

   ## Project Description
-This project is about animal and some of their features.
+This project is about clown fish and some of their features.

 ### Demo (Image)